pizzaserved/mjapi.io/src/blog/_posts/2025-07-17-like-midjourney-but-with-an-api.md

 ## the quality question

-again, I don't say mjapi's models are identical to midjourney. they're not. they're close. really close.
+again, I don't say mjapi's models are identical to midjourney. they're not. they're close. really close

 but here's the thing: we have an api, and even if mj releases their own, we've already started to diverge, we're not a clone, there are many features down the roadmap that I'm excited about, that are unique to us.
 I can't say it rn, but here's a hint: vibe image prompting.
 I'll leave it at that